Going to Australia is a one way ticket into a subtropical climate. We’re talking sea, sun, and grog – and this isn’t more true than in Brisbane.

-This is an intimate bar that is great for couples and small families as well as youngsters who want to bask in the potentiality of the city lights.
-In terms of views, The Terrace has some of the best.
+Today, this is an intimate bar that is great for couples and small families as well as youngsters who want to bask in the excitement of the city lights.
+And as far as views, The Terrace still has some of the best.

-This is another eatery and bar in the Fortitude Valley area that has something a little different to offer.
+Another eatery and bar in the Fortitude Valley area, MAYA offers something a little different.

-If you want some cultural South American vibes that are a nice change to the sleek sharp edges of Fortitude Valley’s chic bars, then Maya is the place to be.
+If you want South American vibes that offer a nice change to the sleek sharp edges of Fortitude Valley’s chic bars, then MAYA is the place to be.

-The all-star team at Ghanem Group, who brought us the Brisbane acclaimed Donna Chang, Blackbird, and Boom Boom Room, has brought us this amazing rooftop bar sat atop the Hotel X.
+The all-star team at Ghanem Group, who brought us the acclaimed Donna Chang, Blackbird, and Boom Boom Room, have brought us this amazing rooftop bar sat atop the Hotel X.

 Any expat from Europe will love the Mediterranean looks of this bar.

 From the wisterias to the sangria, this is a great spot for the Europhile.
 With arguably the best view of the Story Bridge, you can escape the city hustle of Brisbane and ascend into a Mediterranean paradise.